DFE-Digital/teacher-cpd-design-history/app/posts/support-for-cpd/2021-11-12-service-november-2021.md

 ---
-title: Service November 2021
+title: Admin journeys as of November 2021
-description: How support looked in November 2021
+description: How the admin pages looked in November 2021
 date: 2021-11-12
+related:
+  items:
+  - text: Manage CPD in November 2021
+    href: /manage-cpd-delivery/service-november-2021/
+  - text: Manage training in November 2021
+    href: /manage-training/service-november-2021/
+  - text: Admin pages in November 2021
+    href: /support-for-cpd/service-november-2021/
 ---

 How the following journeys looked in the service in November 2021: